 - This step is optional and dependent on the state of your hair.
 However, if you do need a trim, now is the best time to do it.

 Using heat is not advisable on every type of hair.
-Hair that is already weak, thin, or has been treated with chemicals or dyes could incur more damage because of flat iron use.
+Hair that is already weak, thin, or treated with chemicals or dyes could incur more damage because of flat iron use.

 A silk press can start at $60 and go up in price.
 The style takes approximately 2 hours to complete.